vanleeuwen-hans/concertData/README.md

 This project is licensed under the [Your License Name] - see the LICENSE file for details.

 ## Acknowledgments
-- Many thanks to Matthias Mühlbradt from u2gigs.com for allowing me to use their carefully colelcted u2 concert data.
+- Many thanks to Matthias Mühlbradt from [u2gigs.com](https://www.u2gigs.com/) for allowing me to use their carefully collected u2 concert data.
-- Google for my the Google Data Analytics certification program for which this work was part of the Capstone Project
+- Thanks to Google for the [Google Data Analytics certification program](https://www.coursera.org/professional-certificates/google-data-analytics) for which this work was part of my Capstone Project.
+- Thanks to the developers of [Claude.ai](https://claude.ai/) and [Perplexity.ai](https://www.perplexity.ai/), as these tools were very useful while developing and trouble shooting the code.

 ## Contact
-For questions or feedback, please contact Hans van Leeuwen at vanleeuwen.hansgmail.com.
+For questions or feedback, please contact Hans van Leeuwen at vanleeuwen@hansgmail.com.